apason/ttk-15/doc/machine/readme.md

 rj is first (or only in case of NOT) operand and the result of operation is stored to it.
 In jump instructions (excluding those specified above) rj:s value is used to determine if jump occurs.
-In PUSH, POP, PUSHR, POPR, SVC, CALL and EXIT operations, rj is used as stack register.
+In PUSH, POP, PUSHR, POPR, SVC, CALL and EXIT operations, rj is used as stack pointer.

 m ri and d jointly determines the second operand:

 let addr = ri (value in that register) + d

-If m == 0, value of second operand is addr. if m == 1, value of second operand is mem[addr] if m == 2, value of second operand is mem[mem[addr]]
+If m == 0, value of second operand is addr.

+if m == 1, value of second operand is mem[addr]

+if m == 2, value of second operand is mem[mem[addr]]

-NOTE! register r0 can not be used as index register!
+NOTE! register r0 can not be used as index register! (when r0 is used as index register, it behaves like theres 0 in it. (r0 is not zeroed, it just behaves like that)

 NOTE!
 In low level calculation of second operand ALLWAYS works like this!
 See notes in compilers readme!